-The distinction between Congressionally created statutory claims and state common law contract and tort claims is important to amici's members.
-When Congress enacts statutes that create new private securities law claims, the legislation reflects a balancing of public policies and competing factors.
+For these reasons, the natural and logical reading of the text is it does not apply to federal claims.
+The distinction between Congressionally-created claims and state common law contract and tort claims is important to SIFMA's members.
+When Congress enacts statutes that create new securities law claims, it balances public policies and competing factors.
 One key legislative determination is when such claims are abolished by the passage of time, regardless of when plaintiff's injury occurred or was discovered.
 That determination should not be overruled by statutes of limitations applicable to common law claims.